KelSolaar/fvvt-kels-utilities/README.md

 -   [AideDD - Monsters 5e](https://www.aidedd.org/dnd-filters/monsters.php)

 Various Python scripts from the [utilities](utilities/) directory can be used to update the monster art data.

+## Miscellaneous

+My theme for [lib-themer](https://github.com/mouse0270/lib-themer) is available along with its companion stylesheet file in the [themes](themes/) directory.

 # About